 Jane and Josh are both extremely analytical decision makers.
 If you need their buy-in on something, you better provide enough thoughtful information to support your argument and not get discouraged by their questions.
 We now know they’re not trying to be difficult, they just need enough information to process.

-Our media team (Brooke, Emily, Judy, and Tina) all have strengths in both the Strategic Thinking and Executing domain, which speaks to their ability to execute strategic and effective media plans for our clients.
+Our media team (Emily and Tina) all have strengths in both the Strategic Thinking and Executing domain, which speaks to their ability to execute strategic and effective media plans for our clients.

 JP’s Top Five Strengths